wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 It's often a good idea to start by building out the block's `Edit` component, so it functions correctly in the editor.

-At the moment, the block displays in the editor with the scaffolded text: "Copyright Date Block – hello from the editor!"
+At the moment, the block displays in the editor with the scaffolded text: "Copyright Date Block – hello from the editor!", and the scaffolded styles

 If you open the edit.js file in the `src` directory, and scroll past the imports to the bottom you'll see the following code: